EntySec/EntySec-Blog/_posts/2026-01-05-baking-shellcodes.md

 | **Hex String** | `"\x48\x31..."` | The final "plated" dish ready to be injected. |

 **The "Taste Test":**
 Before serving this to a target, a master chef always tests it in a controlled environment.
-We use a **Shellcode Loader**—a tiny C program that allocates executable memory, copies the hex string into it, and jumps to it.
+We use a **Shellcode Loader** — a tiny C program that allocates executable memory, copies the hex string into it, and jumps to it.

 ```c
 // A simple "Tasting Plate"